Frog Park (Rockridge-Temescal Greenbelt): Geography and hydrology

 The park follows a section of the Temescal Creek between the Rockridge and Temescal neighborhoods in Oakland, California.

-In the 1960's, with greater urbanization closer to the creek, concerns about flooding from winter rains grew, and a section of the creek from Lake Temescal to Hardy Park in Rockridge was culverted, along with the plans to construct of a section of Highway 24 between the Caldecott Tunnel and downtown Oakland.
+In the 1960s, with greater urbanization closer to the creek, concerns about flooding from winter rains grew, and a section of the creek from Lake Temescal to Hardy Park in Rockridge was culverted, along with the plans to construct of a section of Highway 24 between the Caldecott Tunnel and downtown Oakland.
 Subsequently more sections of the creek were undergrounded.

 The association Friends of the Temescal Creek was formed and succeeded in designating a three-block-long strip of land above the buried creek for public use at a later time.
-On this site the Frog Park was later built in the 2000's and it included the restoration of a faux “reconstituted creek” filled by water pumped up intermittently from the culvert below.
+On this site the Frog Park was later built in the 2000s and it included the restoration of a faux "reconstituted creek" filled by water pumped up intermittently from the culvert below.

 History

 Creek culverting, park development, and creek recreation

 The Rockridge neighborhood had been built up around 1910-1930, and was densely developed, making for a dearth of green public open spaces.

-This scarcity was further increased with the culverting of the Temescal Creek starting in the 1960's, as well as the construction of Highway 24.
+This scarcity was further increased with the culverting of the Temescal Creek starting in the 1960s, as well as the construction of Highway 24.
 The association Friends of the Temescal Creek who wanted to preserve the original creek reached a compromise and succeeded in carving out a three-block-long strip of land for future public use, which would evolve to become the Frog Park.

 This undergrounding was part of a generalized trend in the San Francisco Bay Area of culverting creeks, as they were seen as a risk to public health due to the garbage flowing in them, as well as a flooding risk.
 In the 1970's onward the trend began to reverse; interest grew in creeks as valuable natural features. in the 1980's municipalities in the Bay Area began to enact moratoriums on culverting urban creeks, and public resources began to be devoted to restoring some of them.

-An early vision for how to use the space now occupied by the Frog Park came in 1972 when it was proposed that a park be designed centered on a small creek within the right of way by pumping Temescal Creek water to ground level, with trails and other features to be placed along side it.
+An early vision for how to use the space now occupied by the Frog Park came in 1972 when it was proposed that a park be designed centered on a small creek within the right of way by pumping Temescal Creek water to ground level, with trails and other features to be placed alongside it.

 First the Hardy Park on its northern stretch and the Redondo Park on its southern edge were built.
 However most of the strip in-between, mostly owned by the Alameda County Flood Control District, was left unused and fenced-off with overgrown weeds on it.

 In the mid-1990's a group of parents feeling the need for a park for children in the lower Rockridge area began to search for possible places to build a child-friendly park closer to the neighborhood.
 Their sense of lack of open spaces was validated by a citywide survey which identified Rockridge, Temescal, and the Fruitvale neighborhoods as the three areas most lacking in open space.